-The second part of the proposed change is an implementation schedule, and the third part adds a sentence to the existing operating license condition for Physical Protection.
-Both of these changes are administrative in nature and have no impact on the probability or consequences of an accident previously evaluated.
+The second part of the proposed changes adds a sentence to the existing facility license conditions for Physical Protection.
+These changes are administrative and have no impact on the probability or consequences of an accident previously evaluated.

-Therefore, the proposed change does not involve a significant increase in the probability or consequences of an accident previously evaluated.
+Therefore, it is concluded that these changes do not involve a significant increase in the probability or consequences of an accident previously evaluated.

-2. Does the proposed change create the possibility of a new or different kind of accident from any accident previously evaluated?
+Criterion 2.
+Does the proposed change create the possibility of a new or different kind of accident from any accident previously evaluated?